 Flue gases are the outlet gases obtained when a fuel is burned with air in combustion equipments like engines and boilers.
-Based on the fuel composition flue gases are formed, a fuel having carbon and hydrogen compounds generates flue gas containing oxides of carbon and hydrogen because the oxygen in air burns with components that release heat energy and resulting the combusted materials.
-In construction of fire heater, boilers, combustion engines and combustor the outlet is given out with a cylinder shape chimney so that the hot flue gases are ejected into the atmosphere.
-In design and calculating the performance of the above equipments the flue gas is used for analysis which help to determine the composition of the carbon dioxide, oxygen, nitrogen and carbon monoxide.
+Based on the fuel composition flue gases are formed, a fuel having carbon and hydrogen compounds generates flue gas containing oxides of carbon and hydrogen because of the oxygen in air burns with components that release heat energy and resulting in the combusted materials.
+In the construction of fire heater, boilers, combustion engines and combustor the outlet is given out with a cylinder shape chimney so that the hot flue gases are ejected into the atmosphere.
+In design and calculating the performance of the above equipments the flue gas is used for analysis which helps to determine the composition of the carbon dioxide, oxygen, nitrogen and carbon monoxide.
 Based on this analysis results the fuel inlet flow rate, air flow rate and burner are controlled to get the efficiency of the fired heaters.
-By the following presentation the flue gas analysis can be demonstrated by using Orsat apparatus, of course this is a standard piece of equipment.
+By the following presentation, the flue gas analysis can be demonstrated by using Orsat apparatus, of course, this is a standard piece of equipment.
 Many high accurate digital and portable devices are available to determine the composition of flue gas.